 Engineering and Innovation

 Innovation, right where you live.
 Some of the most powerful learning occurs when you are exposed to experiences that aren’t always in the curriculum.
-In the Engineering and Innovation Living Learning Community (EIC), you will connect with other students who are interested in technical disciplines like engineering, gaming, interactive media, and mobile technology.
+In the Engineering and Innovation Living Learning Community (EIC), you will connect with other students who are interested in engineering disciplines like mechanical engineering, computer science, and construction management.
 We work hard – and play hard.
 Your access to resident faculty, advising sessions, and frequent community events will prepare you for the careers of the future.
 Let us help you engineer your future.

 Located in Morrison Hall